ScopeLift/foundry-template/README.md

 - Validates internal functions in `src/` start with a leading underscore.
 - Validates function names and visibility in forge scripts to 1 public `run` method per script. [^script-abi]

+Notably absent from the CI configuration is caching of RPC responses.
+You can cache RPC responses using the [`actions/cache`](https://github.com/actions/cache) action.
+By default forge caches RPC responses to the `~/.foundry/cache/rpc` directory.

 ### Test Structure

 The test structure is configured to follow recommended [best practices](https://book.getfoundry.sh/tutorials/best-practices).